Techi-Freki/neovim-config/README.md

 ...
 require("configs.gitsigns")
 ```

+> [!NOTE]
-Note that I tend to do my git staging, committing, merging using the cli so this is all I need.
+> I tend to do my git staging, committing, merging using the cli so this is all I need.
 I use toggle term to open a terminal and do all my git operations there.
 You could use [`lazygit`](https://github.com/jesseduffield/lazygit) if you wanted to try a terminal user interface to simplify things.
 It is in the main arch repos.

 ```
 sudo pacman -S lazygit
 ```